-Credit card processing fees can really add up over the course of month and year.
+Credit card processing fees can really add up over the course of the months and year.
 Instant Accept provides a method for merchants to pass some of those fees along to their customers.
-This method is known as charging a convenience fee.
+This method is known as charging convenience fees.

 Getting reward points or cashback is a huge incentive for consumers to use their credit cards for purchases that they could otherwise pay cash for.
 According to the U.S. Consumer Financial Protection Bureau’s 2018 Consumer Credit Card Market Report, credit card spending using rewards cards has continued to grow in the last few years.
 The growth has been across all categories of consumers.
 At the time of this report, consumers tapped into rewards cards for more than 80 percent of their credit card purchases.
 Somebody has to pay for those rewards as the costs of these perks are passed along to the merchants accepting the credit card payments.

-A Convenience Fee can only be charged when the purchaser is using an alternative (non-standard) payment method.
-An example would be that the merchant normally takes payments in person, but a convenience fee could be charged if they are receiving the payment via the phone or online.
+Convenience Fee can only be charged when the purchaser is using an alternative (non-standard) payment method.
+Let me share an example. would be that the merchant normally takes payments in person, but a convenience fee could be charged if they are receiving the payment via the phone or online.

 Credit card companies have rules regarding the ability to charge convenience fees.
-I will touch on a couple of them here but it is recommended that you check directly with your processor to make sure all the guidelines are followed.
+I will touch on a couple of them here.
+Check directly with your processor to make sure all the guidelines are followed.

 A few of Visa’s rules include:

-- A convenience fee can only be charged online
+- Convenience fee can only be charged online

-- A convenience fee must be disclosed early in the process and an alternative payment method must be available
+- Convenience fee must be disclosed from the beginning and an alternative payment method must be available

 - Cannot be charged on recurring transactions